What is Heal?

 March Capital Partners

-March Capital is a growth-stage venture firm that invests in enterprise technology companies, aiming to scale them into global platforms and create category leaders.
+March Capital is a growth-stage venture firm that specializes in investing in enterprise technology companies with established product-market fit, aiming to scale them into mission-critical global platforms.

 What's next for Heal?